-In this guide, we will teach you about core features of Unless - how to segment your audience and how to personalize a page.
+In this guide, we will teach you about core features of Unless - how to use goals, audiences, and how to personalize a page or smart add-on.

 Watch this video or read through our step-by-step setup guide to learn about core features of Unless.
-In this guide, we'll teach you how to define your use case, how to create audiences, and how to set up your first personalization.
+In this guide, we'll teach you how to;

 To get started, go to Unless.com and log in to your account.
 During your first signup, you'll be asked to provide some additional information (e.g. URL of your website) - adding this data will help us customize your onboarding.

 The dashboard contains some insights into how your personalizations are performing.
 At first, it will be a bit empty but the more you use Unless, the more data you will have at your disposal.

 Before you start personalizing, take a moment to define your use case.
 You should think about three aspects: